nelly2k/notes/coding/aws/networking/vpc.md

 - Transit VPC.
 Common strategy for connecting geographically disperse VPCs and locations in order to create a global network transit center.
 Ultimate flexibility, but you must design for additional redundancy.

 ## VPC to VPC
-- peering.
+- VPC peering.
 Uses AWS backbone without touching internet.
 Transitive peering is not supported).
 - software VPN
 - Software to AWS managed VPN
 - AWS Managed VPN